chemistzombie/chemistzombie.github.io/sa-cheat-codes-timeline.md

 >If all goes well, perhaps we will soon have all the working combinations.
 At this tempo (17159*12) that should be well over 200,000 working combinations!
 Don't forget these are not all unique cheat codes, it simply means there are 200,000+ combinations for the 91 in-game cheats.

 Which is true.
-I've managed to find all of them and there are 205,586 working combinations in total.
+I've managed to find [all of them](/files/allcheatsPS2.txt) and there are 205,586 working combinations in total.
 ## 2005-06-08
 Just two days after the game's release on PC and Xbox, edisoncarter managed to find all the PC cheat codes, albeit in the short code form (e.g. HESOYAM) as the intended cheat codes hadn't been found yet, except the spawn Hunter (OHDUDE) and Hydra (JUMPJET) as those are already the shortest ones.
 ## 2005-06-23
 Last edited date of edisoncarter's PC cheats thread.
 Some of the intended cheat codes have been found but many were still missing.
 ## 2015-03-13
-Fast forward to 2015, nick7, a user on GTAForums posted a pair of intended cheats they found for PC: ThugsArmoury and NuttersToys.
+Fast forward to 2015, nick7, a user on GTAForums [posted](https://gtaforums.com/topic/194199-documenting-gta-sa-memory-addresses/?do=findComment&comment=1067115912) a pair of intended cheats they found for PC: ThugsArmoury and NuttersToys.
 They noted these codes have a similarity to the ProfessionalsKit cheat code and GTA VC's ThugsTools, ProfessionalsTools and NuttersTools cheat codes.
 ## 2015-03-31
-Alexander Blade, another GTAForums user, hinted the presence of all the intended PC cheat codes in the Android version.
+Alexander Blade, another GTAForums user, [hinted at](https://gtaforums.com/topic/194199-documenting-gta-sa-memory-addresses/?do=findComment&comment=1067226123) the presence of all the intended PC cheat codes in the Android version.
 ## 2015-04-01
-Alexander Blade hinted the location of the intended cheat codes in the Android version.
+Alexander Blade [hinted at]() the location of the intended cheat codes in the Android version.
 ## 2015-04-06
-Deji found the intended Spawn Rhino cheat code (TimeToKickAss)
+Deji [found](https://gtaforums.com/topic/194199-documenting-gta-sa-memory-addresses/?do=findComment&comment=1067259758) the intended Spawn Rhino cheat code (TimeToKickAss)

-Alexander Blade published all the intended PC cheat codes hidden in the Android version of the game.
+Alexander Blade [published](https://gtaforums.com/topic/194199-documenting-gta-sa-memory-addresses/?do=findComment&comment=1067260022) all the intended PC cheat codes hidden in the Android version of the game.
 By the time he published this, it's been almost 10 years since edisoncarter's last edit to the PC cheats thread.
 ## 2015
-tuxxor/rot13's cheat code finder was released.
+tuxxor/rot13's [cheat code finder](https://tuxxor.siedziba.pl/cheat_code_finder/) was released.
 So far this is the only SA cheat code finder that's available on the internet.
+## 2019-02-12
+I discovered all [205,586 button combinations](/files/allcheatsPS2.txt) for the PS2 version with the help of Tuxxor's cheat code finder (see the last commit date [here](https://github.com/chemistzombie/chemistzombie.github.io/tree/master/files) for proof)

 <script type="text/javascript">